getgud-io/cpp-getgud-sdk/README.md

-#### StartMatch(gameGuid, matchMode, mapName)
+### StartMatch(gameGuid, matchMode, mapName)

-When you have started a live Game you can now attach Matches to the Game.
+Once you have started a live Game, you can now attach Matches to that Game.
 To start a new match for an existing game, call `StartMatch()`:

 ```cpp